The influence of magnetic fields in Cloud-Cloud Collisions: Introduction

 For high-speed collisions (relative velocity greater than $\Delta u_{\rm thresh}\sim 3.0\,{\rm km\,s^{-1}}$) the layer builds up sufficiently fast that fragmentation occurs before the layer has had time to contract laterally (i.e. orthogonal to the collision axis).
 This results in a network of intersecting filaments resembling a \SPW.
-Low-mass cores form out of the filaments, often at their intersections, and a small subcluster condenses out of each core.
+Low-mass cores form out of the filaments, often at their intersections, and a small sub-cluster condenses out of each core.
 The mass reservoir in each core is low, so it is hard for very massive stars to form there.
 The number of stars is small, so there is little opportunity to dynamically eject low-mass stars, thereby terminating their growth.
 As a result the stellar mass function is relatively narrow.
-Only when star formation is largely complete do these subclusters fall together and relax to form a larger cluster.
+Only when star formation is largely complete do these sub-clusters fall together and relax to form a larger cluster, so the mass function remains relatively narrow.

-In contrast, for collisions with relative velocities bellow $\Delta u_{\rm thesh}$, the layer builds up more slowly and at the same time contracts laterally and non-homologously (i.e. faster towards the centre).
+In contrast, for collisions with relative velocities below $\Delta u_{\rm thesh}$, the layer builds up more slowly and at the same time contracts laterally and non-homologously (i.e. faster towards the centre).
 This non-homologous contraction drags the forming filaments into radial orientations so that by the time they start to fragment they are already feeding their material towards a monolithic central massive core, resulting in an \HF\ morphology.
 In the central massive core, stars grow by competitive accretion.
 Consequently a few stars attain very high masses, and others are ejected dynamically thereby cutting off accretion and limiting them to very low masses.
 The result is a centrally concentrated monolithic cluster with a broad mass function.

 A critical issue is then whether magnetic fields influence the separatrix between circumstances that produce \SPW\ morphologies and those that produce \HF\ morphologies.
-Since the underlying filamentary structure governs how material is delivered to protostar-systems, any such magnetic regulation is expected to have a direct impact on the morphology of star-system formation and the resulting mass function.
+Since the underlying filamentary morphology governs how material is delivered to protostars, any such magnetic regulation is expected to have a direct impact on the spatial distribution of newly-formed stars and their mass function.